--> Skip to main content

 Kalakkad Shiva Temple Murals to Get Fresh Life

-Shravan Kumar in Ramayana Met His Tragic End in This Uttar Pradesh Village
+Shravan Kumar in Ramayana Died In This Uttar Pradesh Village

 Shravan Kumar the dutiful son of blind parents in Ramayana symbolizes parental devotion.
 But the young boy was accidentally killed by King Dashrata.
 Sarvan Village in Unnao District of Uttar Pradesh still retains the spot were the tragic incident took place and has memorials dedicated to Shravan Kumar.
 The memorial is mentioned in British Gazettes and the age of it is yet to be ascertained.
 In Ramayana, King Dashrata during one of his hunting expeditions heard a noise near a lake and shot an arrow thinking that it was some animal drinking water.
 Immediately, the King heard a cry but it was not of an animal but of a human being.
 A worried king reached the spot and found a bleeding young man struck by his arrow.
 A dying Shravan Kumar told Dashratha that he had come to the lake to collect water for his blind parents.
 And as his last wish, he would like to quench the thirst of his parents whom he had carried around on his shoulders.
 So he requested the King to take water